-Preschool Information: If your child is too young for TK, check the websites in Suisun, Vacaville and Fairfield for information on city-run preschool programs.
+If your child is too young for TK, check the websites in Suisun, Vacaville and Fairfield for information on city-run preschool programs.
+Generally, children must be potty-trained before starting preschool.
 Preschool is also offered at many private schools.
 Scroll down for information on local area private schools.

 USEFUL WEBSITES FOR SCHOOL INFORMATION

 Here is the link to the Solano County public school districts boundaries map.

 Please visit greatschools.org or schoolquest.org to learn more about all area schools.

 Link to the latest School Accountability Progress Report (Public Schools Only)